sdvim/farcaster.guide/src/content/welcome/casts.md

 sortOrder: 5
 ---

-Public messages that can be seen by anyone.
+Public messages visible to anyone.

 Limited to 320 characters.
-Can belong to a channel and potentially reach both caster's and channel's following lists if an engagement threshold is met.
-Links at top-level casts do not result in algorithm nerfs like in other platforms.
+Can belong to one channel and possibly reach channel followers if a certain engagement threshold is met.
+Reach always includes caster's followers.

+Warpcast algorithm does not nerf top level casts with links.

 Similar to: Tweets